mfem/web/src/examples.md

 equation $${\rm curl\, curl}\, E + E = f$$ with boundary condition $ E \times n $ = "given tangential field".
 Here, we use a given exact solution $E$ and compute the corresponding r.h.s.
 $f$.
-We discretize with Nedelec finite elements.
+We discretize with Nedelec finite elements in 2D or 3D.

 The example demonstrates the use of $H(curl)$ finite element spaces with the curl-curl and the (vector finite element) mass